Eagleton School

-Eagleton School was a residential treatment facility located in Great Barrington, Massachusetts for boys ages 9–22 who have a variety of emotional and behavioral problems.
+Eagleton School was a residential treatment center located in Great Barrington, Massachusetts, for boys ages 9–22 who have a variety of emotional and behavioral problems.
 It was privately owned by Bruce Bona.
 It was the host of the Great Barrington Christmas party.

-1995 Tornado
+1995 tornado

 Two students and one staff member were killed in the 1995 Great Barrington tornado when their van was picked up by the tornado and thrown 1,000 feet into a wooded ditch.
 Reports say that the occupants were not strapped in and that no redirection was given for the students to put on their seat belts.
-Subsequently, the victim's families sued the school but charges were later dropped.
+Subsequently, the victim's families sued the school, but charges were later dropped.
 A chapel was built onsite to honor those who died.

 2016 assault case and closure

-In January 2016, five employees were charged with an assault on a student.
-Four additional staff were also fired for abusive actions.
-As result of the incident, the school's license to operate was revoked by the Commonwealth of Massachusetts, and the school shut down in April, 2016.
+In January 2016, five employees were charged with assaulting a student.
+Four additional staff members were also fired for abusive actions.
+As a result of the incident, the school's license to operate was revoked by the Commonwealth of Massachusetts, and the school shut down in April 2016.